Telecommunication-Telemedia-Assessment/AMIS/README.md

 ### Volumetric Avatars scene
 1. Activate/Deactivate the desired VolumetricAvatar game object.
-2. Every recording is represented by the associated byte streams and a strem infoJSON file which loads the stream and audio in the Unity scene.
+2. Every recording is represented by the associated byte streams and a stream info JSON file which loads the stream and audio in the Unity scene.
 3. Both should be added to the Resources folder with the associated audio file.
 4. Add the path to the JSON file in the volumetric_resource_json_file_path entry in the Volumetric Video Updater component of the child object of the main player.
 5. Make sure the Audio Source component is selected.